ralphtheninja/node-vanitygen/README.md

 #node-vanitygen

 This is a quick hack to wrap [vanitygen](https://github.com/samr7/vanitygen) into node.
-It currently uses a precompiled vanitygen binary for Ubuntu 32-bit.
+Currently assumes you have a the vanitygen binary in the same directory.
 Yeah it sucks but I don't care about that right now.
 Later on it would be cool if the vanitygen source code could be bundled and built on the correct architecture.

 ##Usage